back to Relativity Trail

 Luebeck, R. Relativity Trail.
 Mpls: L B Writ Publishing, (2008)

-Cite (this web page)
+Cite this web page

-Twins Paradox explained in special relativity
+Twin Paradox explained in special relativity

-with an animation sans space-time diagram.
+with a link to an animation

-Einstein never commented on where the missing
+Einstein never commented on where the missing time went regarding

-uniform linear motion journey.
+linear motion journey.

 replaced by twin brothers, one of whom journeys away and then returns